Paw Paw Township Treasurer’s Office (269)657-4340

 March 1st: All taxes become delinquent and are now payable to Van Buren County, a 4% penalty is also added to the amount owed.

 Failure to receive a tax bill does not waive interest, penalties, or administration fees: The legal responsibility of paying taxes on the correct parcel of property rests with the taxpayer.
 The Treasurer will not be responsible for payment on wrong descriptions.
 Status of your Tax bill can be viewed here in the left side panel under, “current tax search”.

 Utility Bills: The Treasurers office handles all the Sewer Utility Billing and Delinquent Personal Property Taxes.
-All utility services are billed monthly.
+All utility services are billed quarterly.
 If not paid in full, a 5% penalty will be applied to the balance of the bill.
 If you are moving in or out of the residence, please call the township for a final sewer bill and mailing address information.
 Your utility bills can be paid through any of the payment options listed above.
 For more information please visit the Sewer Utility Page.

 Property Tax Information